ni/niveristand-custom-device-handbook/docs/Custom_Device_Tips_and_Tricks.md

 Executes when a user tries to delete an item from the custom device.
 This template helps create action VIs that prevent a user from deleting a custom device item or warn a user of the implications of deleting a custom device item.

 The template has the following unique parameters.
-•	Item Ref—The reference to the custom device item whose XML declaration calls this action VI.
+•	Item Ref—The reference to the custom device item whose XML declaration calls this action VI.<br />
 •	Refs that are about to get deleted—A 1D array of references to the items to be deleted.
-However, the 1D array will only contain one reference, as users can only delete one item at a time in the System Explorer window.
+However, the 1D array will only contain one reference, as users can only delete one item at a time in the System Explorer window.<br />
-•	Discard reason—An output you can use to capture the user's reason for deleting the item.
+•	Discard reason—An output you can use to capture the user's reason for deleting the item.<br />
 •	Discard delete request?—Allows you to discard the delete request.
 After the action VI finishes executing, VeriStand will evaluate this output to determine whether or not to delete the item.
 If True, VeriStand will not delete the item.
-If False, VeriStand will delete the item.
+If False, VeriStand will delete the item.<br />
 •	Additional items to delete—An array of references to additional items you want to delete.
-For example, if other custom device items depend on the item the user wants to delete, you can use this output to automatically delete those items.
+For example, if other custom device items depend on the item the user wants to delete, you can use this output to automatically delete those items.<br />

 **ActionVIOnDelete**
 Executes after a user deletes an item from the custom device.
 You can customize this template to alert users which channel mappings break when they delete the custom device item.
 You can also customize this template to reconfigure hardware.